Richard R. Arnold

-Richard Robert "Ricky" Arnold II (born November 26, 1963, in Cheverly, Maryland) is an American educator and a NASA astronaut.
-He flew on Space Shuttle mission STS-119, which launched March 15, 2009, and delivered the final set of solar arrays to the International Space Station.
-He launched again in 2018 to the ISS, onboard Soyuz MS-08.
+Richard Robert Arnold II (born November 26, 1963, in Cheverly, Maryland) is an American educator and a former NASA astronaut.
+He flew on Space Shuttle mission STS-119, which launched March 15, 2009 and delivered the final set of solar arrays to the International Space Station.
+He launched again in 2018 to the ISS onboard Soyuz MS-08.

 Arnold was raised in Bowie, Maryland and is married to Eloise Miller Arnold of Bowie.
 They have two daughters.